andysalerno/SaltEngine/notes.md

 the original set of cards will have hashes that are signed by myself that all clients trust (though allow blacklisting).

 iteractive automated tutorial to introduce players to the game, duh

+# The protocol

+## "Thin"

+The server sends actions to clients, and the clients apply the actions to update their own state, and then represent that state graphically.

+## "Thick"

+The server sends a tuple (action,resulting_state) to clients, and the clients replace their state with the resulting state, and use the action to render some event graphically.  (crazy failure case - the client ends up with a different resulting state than the server's resulting_state)

+## "Naive Client"

+The server sends property updates to the client, which mutate data, and notifications describing what UI action to render.

+Example:

+type:visual,event:attack,attacker:fa34,target:4df8
+type:update,id:4df8,key:HEALTH,val:7